 The Answerbag SQA community is my primary testbed, and is built around a “one question—multiple answers” architecture, allowing people to see the range of diverse answers on a single page, ranked by ratings of past readers and enhanced by comment threads around each answer.
 The collected answer pages serve as boundary objects--common spaces in which novices and experts can share and contrast opinions--and allow people to integrate the ideas of a wide range of contributors.
 My SQA research addresses questions of how participants produce, evaluate and synthesize diverse content, to identify patterns of peer production and content evaluation that may also be applicable to environments such as open source software collaborations.
 SQA interactions are inherently social, so my research also addresses questions of how people gain expertise and standing within online communities, how online identities are built and expressed, and the extent to which the model of aggregate peer authority underlying SQA sites compares with more traditional forms of expertise.
 Some of my SQA research findings and publications include:

 - In SQA sites, answers of synthesists (operationalized as those who

 cite authorities in answers) tend to be rated more highly than

-specialists (those claiming to be authorities).
-(Gazan 2006, "Specialists
+answers of specialists (those claiming to be authorities).
+(Gazan

 Synthesists in a Question Answering Community," ASIST

-reviewers of academic works, SQA participants also equate quality
+works, SQA participants also equate quality with embedded reference

-model to engage in brief, lightweight "microcollaborations," where
+to engage in brief, lightweight "microcollaborations," where two or

 interest.
 (Gazan 2010, "Microcollaborations